An Easy Way to Unclog a Toilet With Baking Soda & Vinegar

 5. Flush the toilet

-When you check the toilet after the 5 minutes, you will notice that the solution in the bowl has drained substantially or the level is still as you left it.
+When you check the toilet after 5 minutes, you will notice that the solution in the bowl has drained substantially or the level is still as you left it.
 Flushing the toilet might give the toilet a bit of pressure which might be just enough to unclog the toilet.

 Repeat step 1 or the way to step 5 and see if there is any change.
 If baking soda and vinegar don’t seem to do the trick for you, it is time to explore other ways to unclog a toilet.